cristinaponcela/cristinaponcela.github.io/_posts/2025-09-24-How to Measure Impact with an NPS Survey.md

 Then we had some conditions:

-- For new users, only show the survey after the first 30 days to give them time to gether an opinion of the product.
+- For new users, only show the survey after the first X days to give them time to gather an opinion of the product.

-- Show the survey every 90 days, so we can analyze the data and our impact each quarter.
+- Show the survey every Y days, so we can analyze the data periodically.

-- Only show the user the survey if they have completed a broadcast since the last survey (30 or 90 days).
+- Only show the user the survey if they have completed a broadcast since the last survey (X or Y days).

 - If a user dismisses the survey, this counts as handling, so in the same way as submitting, we don't show it again for another 90 days.